 ABOUT THE SHOW

-Set in New York City in 1937, Brighton Beach Memoirs is Neil Simon’s semi-autobiographical portrait of the writer as a young teen living with his family in a crowded, lower-middle-class Jewish Brooklyn household.
+Set in New York City, 1937, Brighton Beach Memoirs is Neil Simon's semi-autobiographical portrait of the writer as a young teen living with his family in a crowded, lower-middle-class Jewish Brooklyn household.

-Rifts appear as the family feels the pressure of surviving the Great Depression and having to face the threatening political ideologies that are growing in Europe.
+Rifts appear as the family feels the pressure of surviving the Great Depression and facing the threatening political ideologies growing in Europe and America.
+Can the family stick together during these troubling times, or is the pressure too much?

 Reinforced by Neil Simon’s quick-witted dialogue, with his customary humour and pathos, this bittersweet coming-of-age comedy captures the day-to-day life of a struggling household in late 1930s New York.